Lorti/2014/_posts/2013-04-01-croupiere.markdown

   - View in WebGL 3D Model Viewer: /files/croupiere.html
 ---

-The first chapter of an unfinished game that blends space opera and noir fiction takes places on a casino cruiser filled with illustrious guests, shady syndicate members and gorgeous personnel.
+The first chapter of an unfinished game that blends space opera and noir fiction takes place on a casino cruiser filled with illustrious guests, shady syndicate members and these female dealers.
 Small textures and extremely low-poly characters were chosen to enable vast environments, large simulated crowds and a strong focus on narrative and atmosphere.